ReneMronet/MeterExtension-1/README.md

 https://energyradar.net/en/?page_id=7888

-OBIS List (German language):
+- OBIS List (German language):

 https://oesterreichsenergie.at/fileadmin/user_upload/Smart_Meter-Plattform/20200201_Konzept_Kundenschnittstelle_SM.pdf

-Software for interface request (Postman):
+- Software for interface request (Postman):
+Just to see which values you could read out
+You don’t have to register - neither for the download nor after starting the program.
+It also works for this query without registration.

 https://www.postman.com/

+COMMAND

+Raw:

+{“cmd”: “meter_reading”,“id”: 0}

+Send

+Result:

+...

 INSTALLATION